Catalin-Ripanu/HW2_ASC/README.md

 # HW2_ASC

-### Organization
+## Organization

-The assignment involves implementing a matrix operation using 3 distinct methods, in order to compare execution time and cache memory usage, both actions based on input datasets of the form *input_*.
-The implementation time was approximately 1 day and 5 hours, with the optimization part found in the *solver_opt.c* file taking longer.
-Moreover, for better performance measurement, the *custom_extended_input* file containing 14 tests was used.
+The assignment involves implementing a matrix operation using 3 distinct methods to compare execution time and cache memory usage, based on input datasets of the form *input_*.

+- Implementation time: Approximately 1 day and 5 hours
+- Optimization focus: Found in the *solver_opt.c* file (took longer)
+- Performance measurement: Used *custom_extended_input* file containing 14 tests

+## Implementation

-### Implementation
+### General Optimizations

-Notation: A' -> A transposed.
+- Notation: A' -> A transposed
-As general optimizations, all iteration indices *k* have different start and end values to avoid calculations that represent simple multiplications by 0, in other words, the aim was to highlight the fact that matrix A is *upper triangular*.
-These observations occur in the implementations *solver_neopt.c* and *solver_opt.c*.
+- Iteration indices *k* have different start and end values to avoid calculations that represent simple multiplications by 0
+- Highlight that matrix A is *upper triangular*
+- These optimizations appear in *solver_neopt.c* and *solver_opt.c*

+### Specific Calculations

-For the calculation of *BA_t = B * A'*, traversing A by rows was chosen to increase the number of cache hits due to spatial locality of data.
-Also, to determine the value of BA_t[i][j], it is sufficient to sum the products of elements on row i of matrix B with elements on row j of matrix A, obviously starting from column j, as we want to avoid unnecessary computational calculation.
+1. **BA_t = B * A'**
+   - Traverse A by rows to increase cache hits due to spatial locality of data
+   - For BA_t[i][j], sum products of elements on row i of B with elements on row j of A, starting from column j

-For the calculation of *ABA_t = A * B * A'*, similar to the BA_t operation, avoiding traversing the 0's in A was chosen, therefore the iteration index k starts from i, and not from 0 (avoiding the overhead of processing null elements).
+2. **ABA_t = A * B * A'**
+   - Similar to BA_t operation
+   - Iteration index k starts from i, not 0, to avoid processing null elements

-For the calculation of *B_tB_t = B' * B'*, no modification was chosen to produce a certain optimization since B is an arbitrary square matrix.
+3. **B_tB_t = B' * B'**
+   - No specific optimization as B is an arbitrary square matrix

+## Versions and Performance

-*Blas* Version
+### Blas Version

-For this version, it was decided to use specialized functions for matrix calculation from the BLAS library.
-Initially, memory was allocated for the matrices used in processing so that there are memory areas to store intermediate results.
-The implementation is based on optimizations made by BLAS functions, such as cblas_dtrmm() which multiplies an upper triangular matrix with an arbitrary matrix.

-These are the running times:
+- Uses specialized functions from the BLAS library
+- Allocates memory for matrices to store intermediate results
+- Uses optimizations like cblas_dtrmm() for multiplying an upper triangular matrix with an arbitrary matrix

+Running times:
 ```
 N = 400: Time = 0.039051
 N = 520: Time = 0.082263